Playing It Safe: Social Distancing Resources

 .
 Click HERE

-for a copy of our April 2020 issue of ARS NOVA, “How to prepare for your first online recorder lesson.”Sign up for online classes
+to see our April 2020 issue of the ARS NOVA e-mag, entitled “How to prepare for your first online recorder lesson.”Sign up for online classes

 to sign up for our twice-a-month newsletter listing offerings by our teaching and professional members.

 Guidelines for participating in a Zoom class or meeting.
 Click HERE

 for instructions to optimize your audio settings in Zoom for musical sounds